 Anaesthesia is the largest hospital specialty which means that each year there are a large number of candidates who need to take this examination in order to ensure their career progression.
-Sufficient capacity exists in the Final written therefore all eligible candidates applying to take this exam in 2021-22 were able to do so.
+Sufficient capacity exists in the Final written therefore all eligible candidates applying to take this exam in 2022-2023 were able to do so.
 A range of reasonable adjustments are available to candidates such as increased time and rest breaks.
-The 'TestReach' platform also provides the ability to highlight, annotate and zoom in on items if required.
+The 'TestReach' platform also provides the ability to highlight, annotate, and zoom if required.
 Requests for reasonable adjustments are made on booking the exam and further information on this process is available on the College website.
+An increasing number of candidates are requesting reasonable adjustments for the written examination.
+18 requests were supported in September 2022, and 30 in the February 2023 written examination.